Alfred Hitchcock Presents — The Gloating Place [1] (05/16/61)

 Just to be clear, that is Marta on the right.
 She is too beautiful even for distortion to ruin her picture.

 Her fame is short-lived, however.
-The next day, Susan has a tragic bit of luck as 2 students are killed in a climbing accident.
+The next day, Susan suffers a great tragedy as 2 of her classmates are killed in a climbing accident.
 They knock her right off the front page, and Tom goes back to Marjorie.

 BTW, the actor playing Tom is 9 years old than Marta.
-I understand that there is a standard 9 – 10 year minimum age gap in TV couples, but how early does that start?
+I understand that there is a standard 9 – 30 year minimum age gap in TV couples, but how early does that start?
 What if she was 12 — Yikes!
 [3]

 That night, Susan calls Marjorie who, conveniently, lives on the next street over.
 They meet in the alley where Susan kills her friend.

-Susan goes back to the lake, holding today’s newspaper.
+Susan goes back to the lake, holding today’s newspaper, just like our ancestors.
 As she is confessing to the cameraman’s reflection, an actual strangler, matching her fabricated description, comes up behind her and strangles her.

 Kind of a lackluster outing despite Marta Kristen.
 Problem #1 was that Susan, though crazy, was very attractive.
 Mostly, though, the story does not hold up.
 What has she really gained by killing Marjorie?
-Susan craved notoriety, but this is just going to make Marjorie more famous.
+Susan craved fame and attention, but this is just going to make Marjorie more famous.
 I guess she did remove the competition for Tom, and validate her police report, but those were really secondary issues.

 Her death did complete the circuit and issue a good dose of trademark AHP comeuppance, but it seemed a little simple.
 I expect more from writer Robert Bloch.